ivelin-web/buildla/DEPLOYMENT.md

 ### Add More Services

-To add new service types (beyond the 5 included):
+To add new service types:

 1. Edit the task configuration in `api/chat.js` and `api/tasks.js`
 2. Redeploy with `vercel --prod`